-- Try not to give biscuits or sweets as treats and ask relatives and friends to do the same.
-Use things like stickers, badges, hair slides, crayons, small books, notebooks and colouring books, soap and bubble baths.
-They may be more expensive than sweets, but they last longer too. - If children are having sweets or chocolate, it's less harmful for their teeth to eat them all at once and at the end of a meal than to eat them little by little and/or between meals. - At bedtime or during the night, give your baby milk or water rather than baby juices or sugar-sweetened drinks.
+- If children are having sweets or chocolate, it's less harmful for their teeth to eat them all at once and at the end of a meal than to eat them little by little and/or between meals. - At bedtime or during the night, give your baby milk or water rather than baby juices or sugar-sweetened drinks. - If your child needs medicine, ask your pharmacist or GP if there is a sugar-free option. - Try to avoid giving drinks containing artificial sweeteners, such as saccharin or aspartame.
+If you do, dilute them with water (read the labels carefully).

-- If your child needs medicine, ask your pharmacist or GP if there is a sugar-free option. - Try to avoid giving drinks containing artificial sweeteners, such as saccharin or aspartame.
-If you do, dilute them with water (read the labels carefully). - It's OK to use bottles for expressed breastmilk, infant formula or cooled boiled water but using them for juices or sugary drinks can increase tooth decay.
-It's best to put these drinks in a cup and keep drinking times short. - Between six months and one year, you can offer drinks in a lidded non-valved free-flowing cup (see page 54 for more on choosing the right cup or beaker). - It might help to check your whole family's sugar intake and look for ways of cutting down.
+- It's OK to use bottles for expressed breastmilk, infant formula or cooled boiled water but using them for juices or sugary drinks can increase tooth decay.
+It's best to put these drinks in a cup and keep drinking times short. - Per Between six months and one year, you can offer drinks in a lidded non-valved free-flowing cup (see page 54 for more on choosing the right cup or beaker). - It might help to check your whole family's sugar intake and look for ways of cutting down.

-Nutrition Facts Serving Size 1 Donut (1g)
+Nutrition Facts Serving Size 1 Doughnut (51g)

 Amount Per Serving

 Calories 280 Calories from Fat 140

 %Daily Value

 Total Fat 15g 23%

 Saturated Fat 7g 35%

 Trans Fat 0g

 Cholesterol 0mg 0%

 Sodium 400mg 17%

-Total Carbohydrate 33g 119
+Total Carbohydrate 33g 11%

 Dietary Fiber 1g 4%

 Sugars 16g

 Protein 3g